-TMRS provides retirement, disability, and death benefits.
+TMRS provides retirement, disability and death benefits.
 Benefit provisions are adopted by the governing body of the city, within the options available in the state statutes governing TMRS.

-At retirement, the benefit is calculated as if the sum of the employee's contributions, with interest, and the city-financed monetary credits with interest were used to purchase an annuity.
-Members may choose to receive their retirement benefit in one of seven payments options.
-Members may also choose to receive a portion of their benefit as a Partial Lump Sum Distribution in an amount equal to 12, 24, or 36 monthly payments, which cannot exceed 75% of the member's deposits and interest.
+At retirement, the Member's benefit is calculated based on the sum of the Member's contributions, with interest, and the city-financed monetary credits with interest.
+The retiring Member may select one of seven monthly benefit payment options.
+Members may also choose to receive a portion of their benefit as a lump sum distribution in an amount equal to 12, 24 or 36 monthly payments, which cannot exceed 75% of the total Member contributions and interest.

 The city should insert the plan provisions that they have adopted.
 For example, the city may include retirement eligibility, employee and employer deposit rates, vesting requirements, and other provisions such as cost-of-living adjustments or updated service credit.
-Plan provisions, by city, are included in the last section of TMRS' Comprehensive Annual Financial Report (CAFR).
-The city may also want to refer to TMRS' Plan Description footnote, in the TMRS CAFR, to obtain additional language regarding the pension plan.
+Plan provisions, by city, are included in the last section of TMRS' Comprehensive Annual Financial Report (Annual Report) and are also available on the website under For Cities | Resources | My City Plan.

+The city may also want to refer to TMRS' Plan Description footnote, in the Annual Report, to obtain additional language regarding the pension plan.